Effective equidistribution and property tau: The discriminant of a homogeneous set

 Since $\ell_h$ is bounded by the maximum of orders of finite subgroups of $\PGL_n(\bbq),$ see e.g.~\cite[LG, Ch.\ IV, App.\ 3, Thm.\ 1]{Serre-LG} we get that, up to a constant depending on $\Omega_0,$ we have \be \vol(Y)\asymp\#\bigl(\H'(\Q)\backslash \H'(\Q)\pi(\H(\adele))/K^*(\infty)\bigr). \ee Recall that

 Hence~\eqref{eq:vol-spingen} implies the claimed upper bound in the lemma.

 We now turn to the proof of the lower bound.
-The idea is to use strong approximation and discussion in \S\ref{ss:Borel-Prasad} to relate the orbit space appearing on then left side of~\eqref{eq:vol-spingen} to the spin genus.
+The idea is to use strong approximation and discussion in \S\ref{ss:Borel-Prasad} to relate the orbit space appearing on {the right side of~\eqref{eq:vol-spingen}} to the spin genus.

 Let $p$ be a good prime for $Y$ given by the proposition in \S\ref{ss:existence-good}.
 In view of the strong approximation theorem applied to the simply connected group $\H,$ the choice of $p,$ and the definition of $K^*(\infty)$ we have \be \pi(\H(\adele))=\pi(\H(\Q))\pi(\H(\Q_p))K^*(\infty). \ee where we have identified $\H(\Q_p)$ as a subgroup of $\H(\adele).$